“What’s the secret?”

 All love stories are beautiful, but I love ours the best.

 We were a hot mess in the early years of our marriage.
-We didn’t do things to traditional way.
-“Jack and Stephanie sitting in a tree, k-i-s-s-i-n-g!
+We didn’t do things the traditional way.
+We all know the famous nursery rhyme we used to sing as school children: “Jack and Stephanie sitting in a tree, k-i-s-s-i-n-g!
 First comes love then comes marriage, then comes baby in a baby carriage.”
-That’s the famous nursery rhyme we used to sing as school kids.
-It was a song meant to tease a child that may show signs of interest in another child.
-It rhymes, and it is the correct order of starting a family, but it wasn’t the order of our story.
-Oh, there was a lot of kissing, but the baby carriage came earlier in our story.
+A song meant to tease a child that may show signs of interest in someone else.
+It is the traditional order of starting a family, but it wasn’t the order of our story.
+Oh, there was a lot of kissing, but the baby carriage came earlier.
 (Jack and I have been married 47 years and our first-born is 47 years old, so there you have it.)
 Now for those “secrets.”

 1. Celebrate the difference!

 This is more than a saying in our marriage, and that philosophy has gotten us through a lot of conflict.
 We are not the same.
 We are different.
 Jack is adventurous; I am not.
 I am organized; Jack is not.
 Jack is spontaneous; I am not.
 I am a planner; Jack is not.
-Jack never meets a stranger, talks to people in the elevator, tries new things, and isn’t afraid of anything including travel anywhere in the world.
+Jack talks to people in the elevator, tries new things, and isn’t afraid of anything, including traveling anywhere in the world.
 I do not talk to strangers, let him try new things to see if I might like it, and if it wasn’t for him, I would never have left Indiana!
 He leaves it open; I shut it.
 He takes it out; I put it away.
 I don’t resent it, because we are a team!
 I am team Jack and he is team Stephanie.
-Are you a team or rivals?
-Are you trying to get her/him to change, or do you celebrate the difference!
+Are you a team, or rivals?
+Are you trying to get your partner to change, or do you celebrate the difference?!

 2. Get THROUGH things!
 Whatever it takes.